MaastrichtU-IDS/translator-openpredict/TESTING.md

 ## Docker tests

-At each new release we run a GitHub Action workflow to test the deployment of the OpenPredict API in a Docker container, and we publish a new image for each new version of the OpenPredict API.
+At each new release we run the GitHub Action workflow `.github/workflows/publish-docker.yml` to test the deployment of the OpenPredict API in a Docker container, and we publish a new image for each new version of the OpenPredict API.

 ## Known issues